Having A Leader Like Abu Bakar Radhiyallahu Anhu

 Well, just in a few hours after this writing published, Indonesia will be holding General Election, in which a number of people will be competing to chair the positions in the House of Representatives.

 Tens of thousands of Indonesians, secularists say, will be determining the fate of Indonesia for five years ahead.
 In fact, we, human, have no capability of determining the future of anyone else.
-The only creature having such a power is God, Allah!
+The only One having such a power is God, Allah!

 That is why; I strongly disagree with those saying that “your voices determine the future of Indonesia for five years ahead.”
 Nope!
 You’re wrong!

-Now why we have to Tempat Pemungutan Suara-TPS (polling station) tomorrow?
+Now why we have to go Tempat Pemungutan Suara-TPS (polling station) tomorrow?
 I’m gonna be abstain from it, even though the TPS for tomorrow will be in my house.

 Indeed, to me, being Golongan Putih-GOLPUT (blank voter) is a must.
 I don’t believe in democracy at all.
 Likewise, I don’t believe in those calon legislatif-CALEG (legislative candidates) anymore.
 And I do believe that some of you might agree with my second reason.